Back

 Two eligibility criteria would be used:

-• The price of energy during the application period is double the average price paid in 2021.
+• The price of energy during the application period has doubled compared with the average price paid in 2021.

-• Energy expenses during the application period represent + 3% of sales in 2021.
+• Energy expenditure during the application period represents +3% of sales in 2021.

 By the end of 2022, doubling of the aid ceilings: